I am a country wife and mother of two Army soldiers. I've had a love for cowboy boots since the age of 17.

 My love of cowboy boots started when I attended my first horse auction at the age of 17.
 Everyone was wearing western boots and I fell in love with them!
 I had my preference of toe style, but the western flair on the shaft of the boot was what appealed to me most.
 I just had to get me some.
 Little did I know there is a lot more than just style and looks that make good fitting, easy wearing western cowboy boots.

 Traditional or Fashion Western Cowboy Boots

-Western Cowboy boots usually fall into two style categories, traditional and fashion boots.
-The traditional boot is made for functionality, and are also stylish and have remained in style for decades.
+Western Cowboy boots usually fall into two style categories: traditional and fashion boots.
+The traditional boot is made for functionality and is also stylish and has remained in style for decades.
 Fashion boots reflect a more urban or contemporary style and the look changes depending on the latest fashions.